Surge protector: Series mode (SM) surge suppressors

-These devices are not rated in joules because they operate differently from the earlier suppressors, and they do not depend on materials that inherently wear out during repeated surges.
+These devices are not rated in joules because they operate differently from the above listed suppressors, and they do not depend on materials that inherently wear out during repeated surges.
 SM suppressors are primarily used to control transient voltage surges on electrical power feeds to protected devices.
 They are essentially heavy-duty low-pass filters connected so that they allow 50 or 60 Hz line voltages through to the load, while blocking and diverting higher frequencies.
 This type of suppressor differs from others by using banks of inductors, capacitors and resistors that suppress voltage surges and inrush current to the neutral wire, whereas other designs shunt to the ground wire.
 Surges are not diverted but actually suppressed.
-The inductors slow down the energy.
+The inductors slow the energy.
 Since the inductor in series with the circuit path slows the current spike, the peak surge energy is spread out in the time domain and harmlessly absorbed and slowly released from a capacitor bank.

 Experimental results show that most surge energies occur at under 100 joules, so exceeding the SM design parameters is unlikely.
 SM suppressors do not present a fire risk should the absorbed energy exceed design limits of the dielectric material of the components because the surge energy is also limited via arc-over to ground during lightning strikes, leaving a surge remnant that often does not exceed a theoretical maximum (such as 6000 V at 3000 A with a modeled shape of 8 × 20 microsecond waveform specified by IEEE/ANSI C62.41).
 Because SMs work on both the current rise and the voltage rise, they can safely operate in the worst surge environments.